Clan and Tribe Information Aug 22, 2019 20:10:48 GMT -6

 THE WHITE PINE FOREST:

-Thistleclan dwells in a needled coniferous forest that inhabits the northwestern area of the island.
-The verdant forest consists of tall, white pines, and lowly balsam firs, which blanket the forest floor with a film of old, dried needles and cones.
+ThistleClan dwells in a needled coniferous forest that inhabits the northwestern area of the island.
+The verdant forest consists of tall, white pines, and lowly balsam firs, which blanket the forest floor with dried needles and cones.
 Beneath the firs, the underbrush varies from harsh brambles, thorns, and thickets.
-This allows Thistleclan cats to maneuver with ease in the shadows, their movements low and calculative in nature.
-The land is also home to numerous burrows, some home to hares and mice, others abandoned, and perhaps once, created by ancient Thistleclan cats.
+The forest is rather ominous in nature; its landmarks, both foreboding in presence and name, are known for their sinister plants and creatures: the great owl tree and the poisonous bog.

-For a visual representation of the territory, check out Thistleclan's collage map made by catalysta .
+For a visual representation of the territory, check out Thistleclan's collage map made by Arlinn .
+More in-depth territory details are available on the Clan and Tribe maps or in the territory board descriptions.

 PREY, PREDATORS, & HERBS